litehtml/litehtml/README.md

 #What is litehtml?

-**litehtml** is the lightweight HTML redering engine with CSS2/CSS3 support.
+**litehtml** is the lightweight HTML rendering engine with CSS2/CSS3 support.
 Note, **litehtml** itself does not draw any text, pictures or other graphics and **litehtml** does not depend of any image/draw/font library.
 You are free to use any library to draw images, fonts and any other graphics. **litehtml** just parses HTML/CSS and places the HTML elements into right position (renders HTML).
 To draw the html elemens you have to implement the simple callback interface [document_container](https://github.com/litehtml/litehtml/wiki/document_container).
 This interface is really simply, check it!
 Note, the [document_container](https://github.com/litehtml/litehtml/wiki/document_container) implementation is required to render HTML correctly.

 #Where litehtml can be used